mail3protocol/mail3-me-button/README.md

 import '@mail3/mail-me'
 ```

-Use `mail-me-button` like a HTML Element:
+Use `mail-me-button` like an HTML Element:

 ```jsx
 <App>